inderpal2406/markdown/README.md

 Bold letters are generated using double ** symbol in start and end of the text.
 Example is as below:
 **This is bold text**

+## How to type Italic styled letters?
+Italic letters can be typed using a single `*` in start and end of the words.
+For example,<br>
+*This is Italic text*

 ## How to denote an online link?
 Online links or path to a file on local computer can be denoted in below way:<br>
 `[name of link/file](link_to_file)`